murphya14/portfolio/README.md

 This was created using Django built-in authentication for login and register for users.
 Additionally, I created a profile for the user.

-*Note to assessors, please use the following to log into the admin dashboard: assessor / assessor
+*Note to assessors, please use the following to log into the admin dashboard: superuser / hobbyhunt

 **Note to assessors, To view as a user, Please use the following accounts: